instatetragrammaton/Patches/README.md

 ![Download all](images/download_all.png)

-This part of the Github interface may have changed a bit since it was taken.
+This part of the Github interface may have changed a bit since I took this screenshot.
 However, the concept is always the same: click the green button and download everything as a single ZIP.

 ## Download only the patch that you want.